President Jokowi visits the funeral home of the late Sabam Sirait | ExBulletin

 President Joko Widodo visited the funeral home of the late Sabam Sirait in the Bintaro region, south of Tangerang, Thursday 9/30 afternoon.
 Screenshot of the Presidential Secretariat’s account on YouTube

-jpnn.com, JAKARTA – President Joko Widodo visited the funeral home of the late Sabam Sirait in the Bintaro area, south of Tangerang, Thursday (9/30) afternoon.
+jpnn.com, JAKARTA – President Joko Widodo visited the funeral home of the late Sabam Sirait in the Bintaro region, south of Tangerang, Thursday 9/30 afternoon.

 The man familiarly known as Jokowi was accompanied by the Minister of State at the State Secretariat Pratikno.

 The president was wearing a white long-sleeved shirt when he arrived at the funeral home.
-At the door of the house, the wife of the late Sabam Sirait, Sondang Sidabutar, was waiting with her family.
+At the door of the house, the late wife Sabam Sirait, Sondang Sidabutar, was waiting with his family.

 The former governor of DKI Jakarta appeared to be talking to the family of the top political leader of the PDI-P.